PLEASE READ THE FOLLOWING REGARDING RENTING A HOME, IT SHOULD ANSWER MOST OF YOUR QUESTIONS.

-Please note: evictions, unpaid broken leases, felony criminal backgrounds & owning pet dogs that are on the aggressive breed list are very difficult objections to overcome with landlords.
-We would recommend you trying to rent an apartment or locating a For Rent by Owner but unless you are willing to pay a substantial deposit (possibly as much as double), we will be unable to help you at this time.
+Please note: Credit scores below 550, evictions, unpaid broken leases, felony criminal backgrounds & having breeds of dogs on the aggressive breed list are very difficult objections to overcome with most landlords.
+We would recommend you trying to rent an apartment or locating a For Rent by Owner.
+With credit scores of 550-599, a landlord may require a double deposit, it just depends on other factors such as rental history & income.
 When searching for homes to lease, beware of rental scams and verify the ID of the owner at www.hcad.org.
 Never send money by mail in exchange for a key!

 Appointments to view homes should be made no more than 2-3 weeks before your move and all decision-making parties must be present, the rental market moves quickly and you may lose a home with any slight delay.
 The average turnover rate for a rental is around 30 days, so most landlords will not rent to you if you can't move in within 30 days.
 The closer you are to your preferred move-in date, the better.
 I am paid by the landlord/landlord’s broker but will fully represent your interests with a Tenant Representation Agreement.
 Anything you tell me is confidential and my services are completely free to you.

 It’s simple - If we can’t get you into a home, we do not get paid for our time – period.
 We will do our very best to help you get approved, we have lots of experience doing just that!
 Please be honest on your application, we are on your side.
 We will review your application and advise you accordingly, no matter what issues you may have.

 In order to expedite the fastest processing of your application, please provide the following.
 You will also need to have given notice to your current landlord.
 Normally, this is a 30-day notice but check your current lease agreement, it may be longer.